stargazer5585/VirtualDiscovery/pages/about.md

 - Distinguish between objects by using unique identifiers
 - The ability to search or browse by title
 - The ability to search or browse by creator
-- The ability to browse or browse by type of artwork
+- The ability to search or browse by type of artwork
 - The ability to search or browse by medium of the artwork
 - The ability to search or browse by subject
 - The ability to browse by date or date range